H3xept/ACE_3/README.md

 ---
 ## Labels
-Labels are used by referencing them in `jump` or `load` instructions, and placing them somewhere in the program with a colon.
+Labels are used by referencing them in `jump` or `loadl` instructions (`loadl` is a pseudoinstruction), and placing them somewhere in the program with a colon.

 The label `loop` may be used by placing `loop:` on its own line somewhere in the program, and using `jump loop` or `load $[some register] loop`.